Number of courses

-Waterloo students must take the minimum number of courses as required by their host school.
-However, regardless of the number of courses you will actually take while on exchange, the Waterloo tuition you pay is the equivalent of five UW courses (i.e. 2.5 unit course load).
+Waterloo students must take at least the minimum number of courses as required by their host school for a given term.
+However, regardless of the number of courses you will actually take or finish while on exchange, the Waterloo tuition you pay is the equivalent of five UW courses (i.e. 2.5 unit course load).

-Using both the host school's website and our course equivalency page for a current match, make a list of courses you would want to take that you believe are similar enough to qualify for Waterloo credit.
+Using both the host school's website, make a list of courses you would want to take that you believe are similar enough to qualify for Waterloo credit.

-If uncertain of which courses to take, you will need to discuss with your academic advisor(s) which courses work best for your degree progression.
+We recommend you discuss potential options with your academic advisor(s) to confirm which courses work best for your degree progression.

-Your course choices may change throughout the application process.
-Remember, we cannot guarantee course availability abroad.
+Your course choices may change throughout the application process; remember at every step that we cannot guarantee course availability abroad.
 It is important to be flexible when selecting your courses.
-We also recommend that you select extra courses as changes may occur after arriving at the host school.
+We also recommend that you select extra courses for backup options as changes may occur after arriving at the host school.

-Submit your course requests for approval by e-mailing the department advisor responsible for the course area you are seeking equivalency in, as listed under ‘Contacts’ below - (i.e. undergraduate advisor responsible for a course subject area)
+Submit your course requests for approval by e-mailing the department advisor responsible for the course area you are seeking equivalency in, as listed under ‘Contacts’ below.
+(Ie. email the advisor for Statistics when seeking approval for a STAT course.)

 Make sure to include the following details:

-- Subject line: term abroad, host school and your last name ie: F18 Leeds Exchange - Smith
+- Subject line: term abroad, host school- your last name (ie: F18, Leeds Exchange - Smith)

 - Your full name with UW ID#

 - Name of the host school (where the course is being offered)

 - the host course title with code/number

 - the course description, and URL link and/or syllabus (if available).
 Please provide as much detail as possible, as this betters your chance of recieving accurate approval

 - suggested UW course match, and/or any other information that you feel may help with the assessment

-Please copy the Math Exchange Office email@example.com on all your correspondence.
+Please copy the Math Exchange Office on all your correspondence.